Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 But the treat of doing a wine tasting at the vineyard is that you get to taste Justin wines that are not distributed!

 Justin Vineyards got its start growing its vineyard in 1981 with a focus on making incredible Bordeaux-style blends.
-The founder Justin Baldwin created one of the most recognized vineyards in Paso Robles for all to enjoy.

 Wine tasting outside on the patio tables with rows of vines in the background at Justin Winery.